LayZeeDK/ngx-zippy-feature-render-modules/README.md

-# Zippy using component render modules
+# Zippy using feature render modules
-The Zippy application using component render modules and the Ivy preview with JIT compilation.
+The Zippy application using feature render modules and the Ivy preview with AOT compilation.